realA10001986/Time-Circuits-Display/README.md

 *Car Mode* is persistent, i.e. it remains active (even across reboots and power-downs) until disabled.

 >Note that the TCD has no internet access while in Car Mode; this means that, unless a GPS receiver is present, it cannot update its clock automatically.
-If the time runs off over time, you either need to quit Car Mode once in a while and allow the TCD connect to a internet-connected WiFi network (the iPhone's Personal Hotspot works fine), or to re-adjust time using the [keypad menu](#how-to-set-the-real-time-clock-rtc).
+If the time runs off over time, you either need to quit Car Mode once in a while and allow the TCD connect to a internet-connected WiFi network (the iPhone's Personal Hotspot works fine) or to re-adjust time using the [keypad menu](#how-to-set-the-real-time-clock-rtc).

 ### Connecting props by wire